 Who will patients see at the spine fracture clinic?

-Patients at Neurosurgery One’s Spine Fracture & Bone Health Clinic will work with either Cate McGraw or Stacey Buchan, who will conduct an assessment and develop a customized osteoporosis treatment plan for you.
+Patients at Neurosurgery One’s Spine Fracture & Bone Health Clinic will work with board-certified nurse practitioners, who will conduct an assessment and develop a customized osteoporosis treatment plan for you.

-Why should I see a nurse practitioner or physician assistant in Denver for osteoporosis treatment?
+Why should I see a nurse practitioner in Denver for osteoporosis treatment?

-At Neurosurgery One, our experienced nurse practitioners and physician assistants are able to spend extra time with you to understand your symptoms, walk you through your osteoporosis treatment options, and educate you every step of the way.
-They are easily accessible to answer questions and work closely with the Neurosurgery One’s Denver neurosurgeons and spine specialists.
+At Neurosurgery One, our experienced nurse practitioners are able to spend extra time with you to understand your symptoms, walk you through your osteoporosis treatment options, and educate you every step of the way.
+They are easily accessible to answer questions and work closely with the Neurosurgery One’s Denver neurosurgeons and Denver spine surgeons.

-In addition, you can be seen in the Denver area by our nurse practitioners and physician assistants within three days, rather than waiting weeks or months.
+In addition, you can be seen in the Denver area by our nurse practitioners within three days, rather than waiting weeks or months.
 This allows you to get on the fast track for osteoporosis treatment and improving your bone health.

 What are the most common types of spine surgery for spine fractures?